lynnlilu/lynnlilu.github.io/_pages/about.md

 News
 =====
 \[Nov.
+2019\] My advisor during the visiting to U.S. Prof. Yingying Chen is elected as IEEE fellow of the year 2020.
+Congratulations!

+\[Nov.
+2019\] I was invited to give the talk about ubiquitous sensing and computing on cyber security and privacy at Zhangjiang University of Technology.

+\[Nov.
 2019\] I received the student travel grant from the Global Young Scientists Summit Singapore 2020.

 \[Oct.
 2019\] We received the best runner-up poster award in ACM MobiCom 2019, whose work is collaborated with Prof. Yingying Chen's group.
 Congratulations!